UPDATE — SEPTEMBER 2025:

 Australia Passes Landmark Privacy and Anti-Doxxing Legislation

-A landmark feature of the bill is its explicit criminalization of doxxing.
-This malicious practice of publishing someone’s personal information online to harm or harass them carries penalties of up to seven years imprisonment.
-The law particularly targets cases involving domestic violence and attacks based on race, religion, gender, or other protected characteristics.
+Offenders may face penalties of up to seven years in prison.
+The law places particular emphasis on cases involving domestic violence and attacks based on race, religion, gender, or other protected characteristics.

 Need Help?